files-community/Website/src/routes/docs/configuring/git-integration/+page.md

 ### Opening a Git repository in VS Code

 When browsing a Git repository, the status bar shows a button that allows you to open a folder in VS Code.
 Opening a folder with a Visual Studio solution file will display an option to open the solution in Visual Studio.

+## Initializing a folder as a Git repository

+To initialize a folder as a Git repository, follow these steps:

+- Assign a custom shortcut to the "Initialize Git repository" action.
+- Open an empty folder.
+- Use the shortcut to initialize the repo.